Stephen-X/UCSD_DSA_2-Data-Structures/README.md

-# UCSD_DSA_2-Data-Structures
-Assignments for the MOOC course series of Data Structures and Algorithms by UC San Diego in Coursera.
+# Course 2: Data Structures - Data Structures and Algorithms Series by UC San Diego in Coursera

+Assignments coded in Java and passed all tests (100% grade).

+Completed in April 2016.